George Wesler

 Toxic Mineral Elimination by Mineral Substitution

 Dr. Todd wrote a paper entitled “Toxic Mineral Elimination by Mineral Substitution.”
 He stressed the need for Senonian Minerals to detoxify the body in order to remove the toxic metallic minerals.
 I want to be more specific about aluminum.
-All aluminum that comes from food is PRE-assimilated by the plant, and it is naturally tied to hydrogen in the form of sulfate.
+All aluminum that comes from food is pre-assimilated by the plant, and it is naturally tied to hydrogen in the form of sulfate.
 Senonian plant-derived minerals are naturally rich in sulfate.

 alums

 Naturally occurring aluminum sulfate minerals are alums used in styptics and antiseptics.
 We all know aluminum hydroxide is used extensively as a food additive worldwide.
 Therefore, if aluminum is harmful, why have you lived so long, and why is it used in food processing or as ingredients in deodorizers, antacids, and face makeup, and nearly without exception in many municipal water systems throughout the world?
-Alum sulfate increases stomach acidity, improves digestion and absorption of nutrients, stimulates gastric and pancreatic secretion, and has a mild diuretic effect.
-Incidentally, the World Health Organization estimates that the average adult dietary aluminum intake ranges between 10 and 15 milligrams (mg) daily.
-See if you agree after reading the following several pages.

 Aluminum